Sunday 5th June 2016

 Thursday 2nd and Friday 3rd June 2016

 The weather for this holiday had been excellent, but from noon the previous day things had turned much colder, however now that I was properly clothed for the conditions and since all I was doing was travelling to where I would be starting the next day’s walk, I wasn’t particularly bothered about the weather.
-On emerging from the woods I headed up the heather moor on a landrover track in virtually windless conditions, despite the low cloud, which actually made the walk quite pleasant though as the terrain steepened and I began to get hotter I wished for a cooling breeze to match the grey and murky weather.
-It was a long walk up to the top of the pass and with Lochnagar hiding under the low clouds the only views were westwards across the bleak, heather moor of the Balmoral Forest so I just struggled on up the track weighed down by my heavy rucksack until eventually I reached the top of the pass beside the path that branches off towards Lochnagar.
+On emerging from the woods I headed up the heather moor on a landrover track in virtually windless conditions, despite the low cloud, which actually made the walk quite pleasant, though as the terrain steepened and I began to get hotter I wished for a cooling breeze to match the grey and murky weather.
+This was a long walk up to the top of the pass and with Lochnagar hiding under low clouds my only views were westwards across the bleak, heather moor of the Balmoral Forest so I just struggled on up the track weighed down by my heavy rucksack until eventually I reached the top of the pass beside the path that branches off towards Lochnagar.

 Three years ago I didn’t take this path towards the Munro, despite good weather, and likewise I didn’t bother this time and instead stopped briefly to have my lunch before setting off down the steep pebbly path to Glen Muick.
 Turning right at the Spittal of Glenmuick I took a path that is known as the Capel Road that climbs steeply up onto the heather moor of the Capel Mounth.
-The cloud cover on the Capel Road was significantly lower than on the Lochnagar path and it wasn’t long until I was enveloped by clouds that continued until I reached the edge of the Capel Mounth where the views opened out into Glen Doll.
+The cloud cover on the Capel Road was significantly lower than on the Lochnagar path and it wasn’t long before I was enveloped by clouds that continued until I reached the edge of the Capel Mounth where the views opened out for me into Glen Doll.
 I have great memories of being in Glen Doll three years ago despite my brief stay and I was looking forward to my return.
-After such a grey and overcast day it was a surprise to see a ray of sunshine falling into Glen Doll as I descended the zigzagging path into the valley, and even more of a surprise when a little bit of blue sky appeared.
+After such a grey and overcast day it was a surprise for me to see a ray of sunshine falling into Glen Doll as I descended the zigzagging path into the valley, and even more of a surprise when a little bit of blue sky appeared.

 It seems as if Glen Doll was just as happy to see me as I was to be back in the valley and it was shining its greeting.
 The excellent Capel Road zigzags all the way down into the conifer plantations that have taken over large swaths of the valley and yet failed to ruin it.
-A short walk along the valley track brought me to the ranger station and the picnic site where I had camped last time.
-Now I saw signs indicating that free, wild camping was only allowed in three particular spots in the valley, so wearily I made my way up the hillside on a winding path until I reached the approved site and there set up my tent.
-This may have been just a travelling day, but it was rather tiring as I dragged a heavy rucksack over two mountain passes, though the lack of wind had made the walk peaceful.
-Even if the walk there was a challenge, it is always a pleasure to be in glorious Glen Doll where it seems the sun always shines.
+A short walk along the valley track brought me to the ranger station and picnic site where I had camped last time.
+Now I saw signs indicating that free, wild camping was only allowed in three particular spots in the valley, so wearily I made my way up the hillside on a winding path until I reached the approved site and there I set up my tent.
+This may have been just a travelling day, but it was rather tiring as I dragged a heavy rucksack over two mountain passes, though the lack of wind made the walk peaceful.
+Even if the walk there had been a challenge, it is always a pleasure to be in glorious Glen Doll where it seems the sun always shines.

 Thursday, 7 July 2016